 - Weight capacity: This refers to how much weight each desk can support.
 Our list includes options with various capacities; the lowest starts at 110 pounds with highest supporting up to 400 pounds.

-The best adjustable standing desks of 2023
+The best adjustable standing desks

 Below are the best standing desks, including recommendations from our experts and top-rated options with more than a 4.5-star average rating from over 200 reviews.